A1g0S/torftp/README.md

 </br>
 Currently supports only passive ftp mode.</br></br>
 So in order for this to work for tor talking in terms of server side, further configurations need to be done,</br>
-like setting a fixed data connection and opening 2 ports on the torrc file for the server.</br>
+like setting a fixed data connection and opening 2 ports in the torrc file for the server.</br>
 If anyone can figure out a better way like dynamically allocating a new port for every data connection please let me know.